 Write in the commentary below what keyboard shortcuts improve your efficiency in Grasshopper.

-Which Grasshopper shortcut In your opinion is missing in this list?
+Which Grasshopper shortcuts In your opinion is missing in this list?

 If you want to get more information about Grasshopper and learn parametric modelling, download the free guide – FREE DOWNLOAD